samsquire/ideas4/README.md

 I would have lined represent the tip of execution.

-# 144. Memory hierarchy and computation flow analysis and subsumation
+# 144. Memory hierarchy and computation flow analysis

 Ideally you want to be processing data while reading it from IO or the network.